 Grind is very important when it comes to making good coffee — the most important thing some would say.
-For French press you want your beans to have a coarse, even ground, as seen in the photo above.
-And as always, you want freshly-ground beans, so if you haven't gotten around to getting that grinder yet, now's the time.
+For French press, you want your beans to have a coarse, even ground, as seen in the photo above.
+And as always, you want freshly ground beans, so if you haven't gotten around to getting that grinder yet, now's the time.

 → Smart Tip: One way to know whether the grounds are too fine or too coarse is when you press the filter down.
 If the grounds are too fine, you'll have a hard time pressing it down.
-If you can push the filter down with absolutely no resistance, then the grounds were too coarse.
+If you can push the filter down with absolutely no resistance, then the grounds are too coarse.

 2. Using the wrong quantity of coffee.

 Now granted, not everyone wants to measure out their coffee every time they brew a batch.
 That's fine, but it is worth your time to figure out approximately how much coffee and water you need.
-For example, when I'm traveling I don't carry a scale with me (some people do), but I know that my travel grinder grinds about 40 grams of coffee, and I know about where I need to fill the French press to in order to get around 400 grams of water.
+For example, when I'm traveling I don't carry a scale with me (some people do), but I know my travel grinder grinds about 40 grams of coffee, and I know about where I need to fill the French press to in order to get around 400 grams of water.
 It's not the most precise or consistent method, but it works when you're sans scale.

 3. Leaving the coffee in the French press after pressing.